elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 Our `model` function returns a list of strings.
 Each of these strings contains a game title that we'll use when we display our list of games.

-In our `main` function, we pass the data from our Model to our View by passing `model` to `gamesIndex`.
-This function gives us a `div` element as a container for our list of games, but it's essentially just passing the data through to our `gamesList` function without performing any alteration to the data.
+In our `main` function, we pass the data from our model to our view by passing `model` to `gamesIndex`.
+The `gamesIndex` function gives us a `div` element as a container for our list of games, but it's essentially just passing the data through to our `gamesList` function without performing any alteration to the data.
 This might seem unnecessary, but we'll see the value of this approach later as we start building other views for our player index.
 And it currently enables us to keep our functions small and easy to understand.

 The `gamesList` function is where most of the work is getting done.
 We're using `List.map` to iterate through our list of strings.
 We take in the full list of